dmikey/sumojs/README.md

 SumoJS
 ======

-A minimalistic, responsive, javascript ui framework for building native quality apps with requirejs, and influenced by webcomponents.
+A minimalistic, responsive, javascript framework for building quality apps with requirejs.
+Influnced by webcomponents, and infused with a goal to be 100% pluggable.

 Features